Elon in New York City

 - COE 381 Co-op Work Experience (2 credits)

 Study USA courses may NOT be taken on an audit or pass/fail basis.

-Need-based scholarships are available for Elon semester programs through the GEC.
-For additional information on scholarships or other funding for Study USA, see the Funding for Study Abroad page.
+For additional information on scholarships or other funding for global engagement, see the Financial Planning for Global Study page.

-If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your Study USA program.
+If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your global engagement program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.

 Students will participate in a series of MANDATORY orientations during the semester prior to participating in a Study USA experience.
 These orientations will address issues of academic, logistical, financial, and personal preparation, as well as health and safety.